Cap-go/tutorials/src/content/plugins-tutorials/capacitor-plugin-siri-shortcuts.git.md

 ---
-"title": "Using capacitor-plugin-siri-shorts Package Tutorial", "description": "This blog tutorial will guide you on how to use the capacitor-plugin-siri-shorts package to add support for donating and removing Siri Shortcuts in your Capacitor app.", "created_at": "2022-01-25",
+"title": "Using capacitor-plugin-siri-shorts Package Tutorial" "description": "This blog tutorial will guide you on how to use the capacitor-plugin-siri-shorts package to add support for donating and removing Siri Shortcuts in your Capacitor app."
+"created_at": "2022-01-25"
-"published": true,
+"published": true
 "slug": "capacitor-plugin-siri-shortcuts-git"
 ---